 As I said, we’re huge fans of everything industrial style and vintage is a big part of that.
 If vintage is very much your style of choice then check out our selection of vintage bulb holders – they’ll be perfect for you.
 We not only have traditional black bulb holders but also some lovely aged brass bulb holders and bronze too.
 Match any of these with some of our very cool fabric cable and you’re onto a winner.

 The difference between E27 bulb holders, E14 bulb holders and B22 Bulb holders

 E27 bulb holders seem to be the most commonly searched for type.
 The letter and number combo simply relates to the type and size of cap your light bulb has.
 So E stands for Edison screw fitting and 27 is the diameter in millimetres of the light bulb’s cap.
 E14 has a smaller diameter (14mm) and is suitable for chandelier light bulbs.
 B22 bulb holders are for bayonet fitting light bulbs with you guessed it, a 22mm cap.

 Which size and fitting type you choose are really down to personal preference – we have gorgeous vintage light bulbs suitable for all three types of light bulb holder so if anything you’ll be spoiled for choice.

 Threaded or non-threaded bulb holder?

 I seriously hope you’ll find a light bulb holder that you think is sexy, that I’ve actually managed to spark your imagination and inspired you to have a go at creating your own individual light fittings.
-Check our video below on how to get started making your own lights and then head over to our online shop to pick up the bits and pieces you’ll need; fabric cable for lighting, vintage light bulbs, ceiling roses and cage light shades.
+Check our video below on how to get started making your own lights and then head over to our online shop to pick up the bits and pieces you’ll need; fabric cable for lighting, vintage light bulbs and ceiling roses.
 Finally, please do send in any photos of lights you create (or tag us on Twitter or Instagram) we love to see how you’re using our products.